-Sustainability, Climate Change and the Energy Transition is described in the "Sustainability, Climate Change and the Energy Transition" section in Canadian Utilities Limited's MD&A and is incorporated herein by reference.
+Sustainability, Climate Change and Energy Transition is described in the "Sustainability, Climate Change and Energy Transition" section in Canadian Utilities Limited's MD&A and is incorporated herein by reference.
 The MD&A may be found on SEDAR at www.sedar.com.
-Our 2020 Sustainability Report will be published in May 2021.
+ATCO's 2021 Sustainability Report will be published in May 2022.